sigitp-git/self-managed-nodegroup-with-2ndENIAttach/README.md

  - multus security group: security group applied to multus interfaces
  - Lambda Key: `my-lambda-multus`
  - Lambda Object: `lambda_function.zip`
+ - Add NodeGroupRole ARN from CFN Output to aws-auth-cm.yaml and apply this to your EKS cluster

 ## Release Note
 * 5/3/2020: